harlan-zw/nuxt-webpack-optimisations/README.md

 ## Usage

-By default all non-risky features are enabled, only `hardsource` and `parallel` are disabled.
+All non-risky features are enabled by default, only `hardsource` and `parallel` are disabled.

 If you'd like to get more performance than the default you can try